mohammadrizwan002/AI_RESUME_RANKER/README.md

 1. The user pastes a job description
 2. Uploads one or more PDF resumes
 3. The system:
-   - Extracts text from each resume using `pdfplumber`
+   - Extracts text from each resume using 'pdfplumber'
-   - Vectorizes the text using `TfidfVectorizer`
+   - Vectorizes the text using 'TfidfVectorizer'
    - Compares with JD using cosine similarity
 4. Shows a table of resumes ranked by match percentage